 The Anti-Kickback Statute was enacted as a deterrent to stop fraud and abuse in the healthcare industry.
 This legislation made it illegal for companies to exchange anything of value to generate business that would be reimbursable by federal healthcare programs like Medicare and Medicaid.

 Within the pharmaceutical industry, the Anti-Kickback Statute made it a crime for pharmaceutical manufacturers to offer drug coupons to Medicare beneficiaries.
 This is because it became illegal to influence the purchase of any prescription drugs that Medicare could later reimburse.

 If you’re enrolled in Original Medicare (Parts A and B) or a Medicare Advantage (Part C) plan and also have a prescription drug plan (Part D):

 - You can’t use both a drug discount coupon and your Medicare prescription drug plan.

 - You can use a drug discount coupon instead of your Medicare prescription drug plan.

-This program lets you take advantage of manufacturer discounts while in the coverage gap of your Part D plan, as long as the drug manufacturer has signed an official agreement with the Centers for Medicare & Medicaid Services (CMS) allowing it to offer the discounts for that medication.
+The Medicare Coverage Gap Discount Program lets you take advantage of manufacturer discounts while in the coverage gap, as long as the drug manufacturer has signed an official agreement with the Centers for Medicare & Medicaid Services (CMS), allowing it to offer the discounts for that medication.

-- Tier 1: preferred generic prescription drugs at the lowest cost
+- Tier 1: generic prescription drugs at the lowest cost

 - Tier 2: preferred brand name prescription drugs that are slightly more expensive